mughees-urrehman/mughees-urrehman.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a MS Computer Science student in the Data Security and Privacy Lab (DSPL) at [Virginia Tech](https://cs.vt.edu/), advised by [Dr. Murat Kantarcioglu](https://www.kantarcioglu.net/), and a member of the [Sanghani Center for Artificial Intelligence & Data Analytics](https://sanghani.cs.vt.edu/people/students/mughees-ur-rehman.html).
+I am a MS student in Computer Science at [Virginia Tech](https://cs.vt.edu/), where I work in the Data Security and Privacy Lab (DSPL) advised by [Prof. Murat Kantarcioglu](https://www.kantarcioglu.net/) and am affiliated with [Sanghani Center for Artificial Intelligence & Data Analytics](https://sanghani.cs.vt.edu/people/students/mughees-ur-rehman.html).
+In Summer 2024, I worked at EPFL in the [Network Architecture Lab (NAL)](https://www.epfl.ch/labs/nal/) under the supervision of [Prof. Katerina Argyraki](https://people.epfl.ch/katerina.argyraki?lang=en).

-Prior to this, I completed my BS CS from [Lahore University of Management Sciences (LUMS)](https://lums.edu.pk/), where I was part of the [Networks and Systems Group](https://nsg.lums.edu.pk/), working under the supervision of [Dr. Zafar Ayyub Qazi](https://web.lums.edu.pk/~zafar/).
+Previously, I completed my BS in Computer Science at the [Lahore University of Management Sciences (LUMS)](https://lums.edu.pk/), where I was member of the [Networks and Systems Group](https://nsg.lums.edu.pk/), working under the supervision of [Prof. Zafar Ayyub Qazi](https://web.lums.edu.pk/~zafar/).

-My research spans AI security, networked systems, and Internet measurements.
-I focus on the intersection of networking and security, with the goal of enhancing the accuracy and robustness of network intrusion-detection systems.
+My research interest spans AI security, networked systems, and Internet measurements.Currently, I focus on the intersection of networking and security, with the goal of enhancing the accuracy and robustness of network intrusion detection systems.

 <strong style="color: red;">Updates:</strong> I'm on the job market, actively seeking roles starting May 2026.
 <br>